somesh2001/Ahum_Website/README.md

 ## I have developed the AHUM website from scratch using Wordpress.
 ## Website have following Functionalities
 1. User can book a free session.
 On booking the session Zoom link will be send to the respective user via email.<br/>
-2. Website admin also get the email notification whenever user book a free session.<br/>
+2. Admin of the website also get the email notification whenever user book a free session.<br/>
-3. Different subscription plans for user.
+3. Different subscription plans for user.<br/>
-4. Razorpay payment gateway integration.
+4. Razorpay payment gateway integration.<br/>

 likewise there are "n" number of Functionalities on the website.